 Teach that not all fears are equal

-Teach your child how to rank fears on a scale from one to 10.
+Help your child learn how to rank fears on a scale from one to 10.
 An example of a 10 might be a fire in the house or a car accident.
 A fear of interacting with a new person, on the other hand, should get a low number.
 When your child learns that his fears are not as serious as he thought, he will be more likely to approach them with an “I can do this” attitude.

 Don’t shelter your child